liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

     ...
 ```

-The threshold quantities set the resolution of the dynamic open position, serves to reduce commissions by blocking
+The threshold quantities set the resolution of the dynamic open position, serve to reduce commissions by blocking
 excessive orders and ensures compliance of order placements with the exchange.

 ### Strategy Optimisation
 Work in progress.

 The strategy is profitable on the backtest, however, some key metrics expose flaws in the strategy.
 Flaws
 include a high drawdown and high variance of the rate of orders executed.
-Bettering the performance of the
-strategy can also be achieved by applying additional technical indicators or by further adjusting those already being
-applied.

 On drawdown, the maximum over the 6-month period is 33.78% which is high.
 This happened momentarily during the month of
 may when BTC price dropped by over 40% in 1 week.
 To overcome this flaw, a stop criteria could be added to the strategy